-- Bachelor's and Master's in History from the University of California, Riverside - · Juris Doctor from Boston University School of Law - Member, State Bar of California - · Registered In-House Counsel, New York - Designated Investment Adviser Certified Compliance Professional®
+- Bachelor's and Master's in History from the University of California, Riverside - · Juris Doctor from Boston University School of Law - · Member, State Bar of California - · Registered In-House Counsel, New York - · Designated Investment Adviser Certified Compliance Professional®

-Andrew Olson joined us in 2014 as Corporate Controller.
-He has served as our Interim Chief Financial Officer (June 9, 2015 to August 1, 2015).
-Currently, Mr. Olson is our Vice President of Finance and Senior Controller and is responsible for financial and regulatory reporting, financial planning and analysis, and financial systems design and implementation.
+Gerard R. Waldt, Jr. joined us in 2016 as Assistant Controller and in 2017 became Corporate Controller and Interim Chief Accounting Officer.
+He is responsible for the financial and regulatory reporting, financial planning and analysis, and financial systems design and implementation.

-• Senior Manager in Financial Services practice of PricewaterhouseCoopers, LLP San Francisco and Hong Kong where he developed extensive experience providing audit and consulting services to both regional and international institutions (2006-2014)
+Business Experience Senior Manager in the Financial Services practice of Ernst & Young, McLean, VA where he developed extensive experience providing audit and advisory services to both publicly-traded and private institutions (2009-2016)